clartaq/cwiki/resources/private/md/Roadmap.md

 * Automatic continuation of lists.
 It sure would be nice just to hit return and have the ​bullet marker show up.

 * Keyboard shortcuts.
 Making the editor more similar to existing external editors could reduce the cognitive dissonance of using the internal editor.

-* Beautify and style the edit/create pages.
-The tags interface is probably the worst offender.

 * It sure would be nice if the tags interface during editing provided some ​autocompletion or hints so you could see which tags already exist.
 (Is it "bug" or "bugs" for this type of post?)